-Abstract- This work studies the prefilter bandwidth effects in four asynchronous sequential symbol synchronizers.
-We consider three prefilter bandwidths namely $B1=\infty$ , B2=2.tx and B3=1.tx, where tx is the bit rate.
-The synchronizer has two variants one asynchronous by both transitions at bit rate and other asynchronous by both transitions at puarter bit rate.
+Abstract - This work studies the prefilter bandwidth effects in four asynchronous sequential symbol synchronizers.
+We consider three prefilter bandwidths namely $B1=\infty$, B2=2.tx and B3=1.tx, where tx is the bit rate.
+The synchronizer has two variants one asynchronous by both transitions at bit rate and other asynchronous by positive transitions at quarter bit rate.
 Each variant has two versions namely the manual and the automatic.
-The objective is to study the prefilter with the four synchronizers and to evaluate their output jitter UIRMS (Unit Interval Root Mean Square) versus input SNR (Signal Noise Ratio).
+In systems no linear with distortion, the models of positive transitions can be preferable to the both transitions.
+The objective is to study the prefilter with the 4 synchronizers and to evaluate their output jitter UIRMS (Unit Interval Root Mean Square) versus input SNR (Signal Noise Ratio).